 Hiking Sandals/Shoes ~ To walk anywhere from where we are, you will be walking along a path through the jungle along the beach coastline.
 There are tree roots and rocks, mud puddles, creeks and some parts that go along the sandy and wavy beaches - so fun!
 There is also a part where you may have to cross through a couple inches or even a foot of the river on the Rio Claro beach… all of this to give you information for what footwear to bring if you are planning on hiking along this trail at all while here!

 Flip Flops for walking around the hostel and beach

 Boots/Waterproof shoes ~ During heavy, rainy season May - November

 Rain jacket/Rain pancho and/or Umbrella ~ During light and heavy rainy season, May - November

 Waterproof carrying case for your cell phone, electronics and other valuables; as well as books or any kind of paper that can easily mould in this damp and humid environment if here for extended periods of time.
 Waterproof carrying cases you can wear around your neck are a great way to have your cell phone protected and handy for a quick picture!

 Recommended: Journal and/or Art Supplies

-Recommended: Some people with sensitive stomachs bring Loperamide or Charcoal Tablets when visiting the area to support themselves in micro-bacterial changes
+Recommended: Some people with sensitive stomachs bring Loperamide or Charcoal Tablets when visiting the area to support themselves with micro-bacterial changes